Non-Linear Model-Based Sequential Decision-Making in Agriculture: Simulation study: Emulating agricultural decision-making

-where $x^*$ denotes the arm maximizing the true profit function, $\theta^*$ the true model parameters and $x_t$ is the arm selected at round $t$ by the bandit algorithm employed to make decisions.
-This definition of regret translates directly into wasted profit and fertilizer input, making it a practical metric for resource-efficient agricultural decision-making.
-For each run, we record cumulative regret, average profit, and select fertilizer rates.
-In order to quantify the uncertainty, we also plot the distributions of cumulative regret and average profit over 10 replications at round 10, 20, and 30, respectively. \paragraph{Results and Interpretation.} Figure~\ref{fig:all_algs_compare} presents the average cumulative regret and the average profit per round for each algorithm.
-Figure \ref{fig:all_algs_compare_UQ} presents boxplots of the cumulative regret and average profit for each algorithm, evaluated at rounds 10, 20, and 30, respectively, across 10 independent replications.
-Several trends are immediately apparent: \begin{itemize} \item \textbf{Superiority of nonlinear model-based methods:} Both nonparametric (kNN-UCB) and linear (LinUCB) methods incur substantially higher regret than the nonlinear model-based approaches.
-In particular, kNN-UCB and LinUCB accumulate regret rapidly and fail to converge to near-optimal recommendations within the small sample budget.
-LinUCB, although it does not experience a sharp initial dip in profit due to exploration, tends to settle on a suboptimal arm and consistently incurs losses relative to the optimal strategy. \item \textbf{Exploration versus exploitation trade-off:} All algorithms that actively explore---notably $\epsilon$-greedy and UCB---show a pronounced dip in profit at early rounds, reflecting the cost of exploratory actions.
+\item \textbf{Exploration versus exploitation trade-off:} All algorithms that actively explore---notably $\epsilon$-greedy and UCB---show a pronounced dip in profit at early rounds, reflecting the cost of exploratory actions.
 In contrast, the \texttt{ViOlin} algorithm, which is designed to be more exploitative (greedily maximizing predicted profit with curvature matching), avoids this initial dip and achieves high profits almost immediately.
 However, both $\epsilon$-greedy and UCB eventually recover and converge to policies with low cumulative regret, validating the effectiveness of their exploration in learning the optimal fertilizer rate. \item \textbf{Uncertainty Quantification: } Figure \ref{fig:all_algs_compare_UQ} highlights important differences between model-based approaches (e.g., \texttt{ViOlin}, model based UCB) against linear and nonparametric benchmarks such as lin-UCB and kNN-UCB, particularly in the small-sample regime relevant to agricultural field trials.
 While kNN-UCB exhibits relatively low variability across replicates, suggesting stable short-term performance, this stability arises primarily from smoothing rather than from capturing the underlying input-response mechanism.
 As a result, kNN-UCB can suffer from persistent bias, leading to consistently suboptimal mean performance.
 This is evident in the profit distributions, i.e., the mean profit for kNN-UCB consistently lies below the lower quartile of the nonlinear model-based approaches.
 In other words, the algorithm produces profits that are reliably clustered, but around a lower and biased center.
 This suggests that while its variability is small, its systematic bias leads to consistently suboptimal performance.
-In contrast, nonlinear model-based algorithms exhibit higher run-to-run variability due to parameter estimation uncertainty, particularly in early rounds when data are scarce.
-However, these algorithms leverage structural assumptions that align with biological processes, enabling faster convergence to the true optimum as more data accrue.